 The ESC-Project

-Volunteer Tasks and Role
+Volunteer: Tasks and Role

 - You can participate in free time activities, excisting and new to develop.
 As a volunteer you can bring your own ideas.
 Every day the youngsters living in the residential care units have free time after school, between homework, dinner an bedtime.
 This is often difficult for them to fill .
 You could organise activities such as group games, handy crafts, active evenings, sport activities etc.

-- Accompany during visits: When a youngster has a good contact with a volunteer it can be stimulating to have a trusted person next to them when visiting a doctor, the home contextor other places outside.
+- Accompany during visits: When a youngster has a good contact with a volunteer it can be stimulating to have a trusted person next to them when visiting a doctor, the home context or other places outside.
 As a volunteer, you never replace the professional caretakers, but you are an extra support for the young people in our care.

 - Logistic tasks: you can help with preparing free time activities together with care workers, preparation of food, sorting out handy craft material, doing shopping, setting the table, help with washing, dishes etc.

-- We are open for all kind of new initiatives to bring extra possibilities during the free time of the youngsters.
+If a European youth exchange is organised in Belgium, and Wingerdbloei is host country, the volunteer can participate in the preparation and realisation by providing logistical support.
+The volunteer will be asked to engage according to personal interest and capacities. - We are open for all kind of new initiatives to bring extra possibilities during the free time of the youngsters.
 We will support new proposals brought in by you.
-There are a lot of opportunities because we work with a lot of people from foreign origin , who are open for more “integrating possibilities”. ( f.e. creative workshops for young people from foreign origin, sport activities instead of “hanging around”…)
+There are a lot of opportunities because we work with a lot of people from foreign origin, who are open for more “integrating possibilities” ( f.e. creative workshops for young people from foreign origin, sport activities instead of “hanging around”…)

 As a volunteer you don’t have ultimate responsibility and will always be supported by professional care workers.